 How is perioral dermatitis diagnosed?

-Perioral dermatitis is usually diagnosed from its appearance.
+To diagnose perioral dermatitis, a doctor will usually just look at its appearance.
 There is not much else that looks like it, but there are a few other conditions it can be mistaken for:

 Tests are usually not needed unless perioral dermatitis does not improve with treatment and one of these other conditions needs to be ruled out.

-Without treatment, the condition may last for months or years.
+Without perioral dermatitis treatment, the condition may last for months or years.
 The following treatments can usually help to clear the rash.
 However, it may take some time for the treatment to work.

 Stop using anything on your face

 Even when the rash has gone, it is best not to use any cosmetics or creams on the affected area, as the rash may reappear.
-And use only a bland liquid face cleaner to wash your face, rather than bar soap.
+And use only a mild fragrance free cleanser to wash your face, rather than bar soap.

-Other treatments are sometimes used for perioral dermatitis.
-These include pimecrolimus cream.
+Other perioral dermatitis treatment is sometimes used.
+This includes pimecrolimus cream.
 This cream works to reduce skin inflammation.
 It seems to be particularly effective in perioral dermatitis that has been caused by using topical steroids.

 When should you see a doctor?